blakeblackshear/frigate/docs/docs/installation.md

 ## Docker

-Running in Docker directly is the recommended install method.
+Running in Docker with compose is the recommended install method:

-Frigate supports docker multiarch:
-`blakeblackshear/frigate:stable`

-It is recommended to run with docker-compose:

 ```yaml
 version: "3.9"